BasileBux/linux_setup/README.md

-# Linux setup installation list
+# Linux setup

-This is my setup script to install a linux machine with all my config and softwares I like.
+This is my setup script to install a linux machine with all my config and softwares I like with low effort.

 > [!WARNING]
 > Running shell scripts you don't know is dangerous!
 All the scripts are commented so they are easier to audit.
 Don't trust me and read through the file before installing!